 At 2930.15 (in subclause 12.7.8.4.3), changes as follows:

-The pairwise cipher suite list field shall indicate one of those presented in the RSNE of message 1 of this sequence in the pairwise cipher suite list, and set the pairwise cipher suite count to 1.
+The Version field shall be set to the minimum of the maximum version supported by the TDLS responder STA and the version number received in the RSNE of message 1.

-The version number shall be the minimum of the maximum version supported by the TDLS responder STA and the version number received in the RSNE of message 1.
+The Pairwise Cipher Suite List field shall indicate one of those presented in the RSNE of message 1 of this sequence in the pairwise cipher suite list, and set the Pairwise Cipher Suite Count field to 1.

 All other RSNE fields shall be same as those received in message 1.